Texas Declaration of Independence: Background

-However, amongst the people of Texas, many struggled with understanding what the ultimate goal of the Revolution was.
-Some believed that the goal should be total independence from Mexico, while others sought the reimplementation of the Mexican Constitution of 1824 which had included freedoms, such as the treatment of slaves as property, that were not in the 1835 constitution of Mexico, Siete Leyes.
-To settle the issue, a convention was called for in March of 1836.
+Amongst the people of Texas some believed that the main goal should be complete independence from Mexico, while others sought the reimplementation of the Mexican Constitution of 1824.
+The 1824 constitution established a federal republic, with significant state autonomy, unlike the 1835 Constitution of Mexico, Siete Leyes (Seven laws).
+To find a compromise, a convention was called for on March 1st, 1836.